samarpan1738/ayushgoel24.github.io/content/about/index.md

 Hello!

-I did my undergraduation in B.E.
-Mechatronics Engineering from [Thapar Institute of Engineering and Technology, India](https://www.thapar.edu/).
-I started developing robots since I was 14 years old.
-I have an avid interest in the Robotics domain specifically in the field of Computer Vision and Autonomous Systems.
+I am currently a Masters in Robotics graduate student at the University of Pennsylvania.
+I completed my undergrad in Mechatronics Engineering and then worked as a Senior Software Development Engineer for 4 years.

-I'm currently working as a Senior Software Development Engineer responsible for several microservices code development and testing in [Unicommerce eSolutions Pvt.
-Ltd.](https://unicommerce.com/).
+As a CS Professional and a ROBO grad student, my primary interest lies in field of Autonomous Robots, Computer Vision, Machine Learning and Software Development.
+I designed and developed a semi-autonomous mobile robot from scratch during my undergrad, wherein I worked on the mechanical, electrical and computational aspects of a mobile robot.
+I hope to develop more robust solutions for mobile robots enabling them to accomplish a variety of tasks.
+Whether for work or pleasure, I enjoy exploring ideas that leverage technology to enhance people's lives.